Clive Holden

+Background

+Holden was born in 1959 on Vancouver Island, and has also lived in Montreal and Winnipeg before settling in Ontario.
+His earlier publications include Fury — Fictions & Films (Arbeiter Ring Publishing, 1998), a collection combining literary fiction, graphic poetry and flip-book animations made from film stills.
+For three years he served as the poetry columnist for CBC Radio's Definitely Not the Opera, and he has produced seven spoken-word audio CDs featuring Canadian poets along with a poetry documentary broadcast on CBC Television.

 New Media

+A 2008 exhibition of Holden's work was announced by the presenting gallery.

 In the inaugural exhibition in 2013 of UNAMERICAN UNFAMOUS at the Ryerson Image Centre, Holden worked with archival photographs and snap shots submitted by the public via social media, along with pulsating film leader loops in a large-scale wall composition.
 The public was asked to nominate their "favourite unfamous unAmericans" for inclusion.
 The media were composed using a musical analogy so the visuals were listened to rather than viewed.
 Hundreds of randomization algorithms were also included in the work's code, so that the work's creation wasn't completed until the moment it was viewed, and it could never be viewed the same way twice.

 Media, Mediated (2013) is an ongoing series of new media works, net art works, and chromogenic prints.
 They interrelate in spite of their disparate natures as either ephemeral time-based net art works and installations, or more traditional art objects.
 Their juxtapositions highlight what they have in common as well as their differences.